“Philosophy is not a luxury but a necessity, because we always have to use it when things get difficult”

 One of the most common ways that students of philosophy struggle is that they find it difficult to articulate and develop their own views, going beyond simply repeating the things that they have been taught.
 One of the ways that I can help you is to allow you to see that those ideas were there all along, and then all we need to do is work on refining them.

 I have spent quite a few years as a serious ‘grown-up’ academic, both as a teacher and a researcher.
 I’ve taught everything from huge lecture classes with 300 students to one-to-one dissertation supervisions, and I have edited a book, and published a number of articles in philosophical journals (You can look at my CV here).

 Over the years, philosophy has taken me to some exciting places, as well as the lecture and seminar room.
 I have conducted philosophical nature walks, talked to audiences aged 5-85 at a music festival, and conducted numerous philosophical events in cafes and pubs.

 Following the birth of my son, I increasingly came to feel that the world of academia was not right for me at this stage in my life, and decided to hold on to the fun stuff (teaching, writing, and doing philosophy at cool events) and ditch the less fun stuff (departmental committee meetings, lengthy admin, research assessment exercises).

 When I am not teaching, writing or talking about philosophy, I am usually painting, walking in pretty places, cooking, and enjoying spending time with my husband and our very tiny philosopher.
-I am hoping to begin training part-time as a counsellor this autumn.
+I am also training to become a psychotherapeutic counsellor.